The Wood Centre for Innovation: Our green credentials

 The sun has also influenced design in the Science Oxford Centre.
 The workshop space on the eastern elevation has large windows to utilise natural daylight and emphasize the connection with the ponds and the woodland.
 In addition, a canopy around the centre provides solar shading during the summer months.

 Wherever possible building materials have been sourced locally to avoid the environmental impacts of transportation.
 The thermal insulation is from recycled or natural materials.
 Much of the building is wood-clad and all the timber and wood-derived products were specifically sourced in accordance with advice from the Forest Stewardship Council.
-In fact, Stansfeld Park is currently the biggest building in the UK clad in thermally-modified timber – and it looks stunning as the wood gently fades naturally in the sun.
-We have used British Brimstone™ poplar for the cladding, which was developed by specialist supplier Vastern Timber, based in nearby Royal Wootton Bassett – all their timber for Stansfeld Park was sourced within 100 miles of our site.
+In fact, the building is currently the biggest in the UK clad in thermally-modified timber – and it looks stunning as the wood gently fades naturally in the sun.
+We have used British Brimstone™ poplar for the cladding, which was developed by specialist supplier Vastern Timber, based in nearby Royal Wootton Bassett – all their timber was sourced within 100 miles of our site.
 Brimstone™ timber is designed to last for 60 years which is the same time as it takes a new tree to reach full maturity – a perfect circle.

 The flat roof above the Science Oxford Centre theatre has been planted with a wildflower roof (yet to mature) to promote biodiversity and act as an extra layer of insulation and the wall of the theatre is a living green wall, which has come into its own this summer.